launchscout/codebeam_2025/assets/slides.md

 # How does LiveView talk to an element?
 - Pass data via attributes and child elements
+- Your element will need re-render when these change!
 - For complex data, JSON serialization is a solid choice

 ---